 As you enter the lighthouse’s park from Nubble Road, you will immediately see Nubble Light sitting atop the large rock island a few hundred feet from the shore.
 Visitors are welcome to the park year-round for excellent views, painting, photographing, scuba diving, fishing and relaxing.
 The gift shop is open seasonally from mid-April through mid-October (weather permitting) and offers parking for approximately 60 vehicles.

-Would you love to capture the beauty of this beautiful place by the sea by creating your own personal painting or drawing?
+Ogunquit is home to one of America’s original art colonies and a renowned plein air painting summer school.
+Would you love to capture the beauty of this beautiful place by creating your own personal painting or drawing?
 Others have felt the same.
 As a result, in 2013, a small, collaborative group of painters and art teachers seeking an authentic artistic journey founded the Ogunquit Summer School of Art.
 The school gives workshops inspired by the area’s aesthetic beauty, its seacoast and its rich art history.

 With outdoor weekly classes year-round, staff includes nationally recognized artists and some of the top professionals working in the field.
 Diverse instruction from skill-based art academics to modern and expressive offerings provide a deep range of options to students.
 Classes are appropriate for beginners to pros.
 Find your inspiration here. http://www.ogunquitartcolony.com/workshops.html

 Theater: Before leaving the coast, round out your stay by attending a play at the Ogunquit Playhouse.
 Started half a century ago in a local garage, the playhouse has become one of the premier summer stock theaters on the East coast.
-The Playhouse’s Drama School attracts ingénues from around the country each summer for classes in stage acting and theater performance.
+The Playhouse’s Drama School attracts ingénues from around the country each summer for classes.
+For the 2021 season based on current social guidelines, there will be 26 rows of armless chairs, placed on a new ground covering, arranged in PODS of two seats, each spaced six feet apart.
 The annual playlist schedule includes both evening and matinee performances.
 Reserve seats for performances at www.oqunquitplayhouse.org

 More on Marginal Way: You can help protect Maine’s popular walkway by the sea by donating to the non-profit Marginal Way Preservation Fund.
-The Fund has launched a unique fundraiser, a Fine Art Competition and Gala of juried artwork inspired by love for the ocean.
-The Gala will be generously hosted at the Ogunquit Museum of American Art on Sunday, June 28, 2020
+The Fund has launched a series of unique fundraisers, Fine Art Competitions and gala events of juried artwork inspired by a love for the ocean.

 For more information on travel to Ogunquit, including maps and guides, visit https://www.ogunquit.org/